frostbrosracing/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
 #### By studying a large amount of compiled data, we've been able to analyze trends and compare the outcomes of many Kickstarter fundraising campaigns.
-The focus of this analysis is on the subcategory of "plays", and the gathered data has been filtered to provide insights according to both *campaign launch date* and *fundraising goals*.
+The focus of this analysis is on the subcategory of ***Plays***, and the gathered data has been filtered to provide insights according to both *campaign launch date* and *fundraising goals*.

 #### This valuable information helps organizers understand how they might better organize their fundraising campaign.